dawoodxv/comp-3020-aura-bundle/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To run this app you can either follow the instruction below to compile, and run the site on your machine, or you can followthis link to a static page: https://delightful-stone-002228c1e.5.azurestaticapps.net/
+To run this app you can either follow the instruction below to compile, and run the site on your machine, or you can follow this link to a static page: https://delightful-stone-002228c1e.5.azurestaticapps.net/

 ## How to Run on Your Machine
 ### Available Scripts